demisto/content/Packs/Armis/Integrations/Armis/README.md

 ### armis-search-alerts-by-aql-string
 ***
-Search the Alerts with a raw aql string
+Searches the alerts with a raw AQL string.

 #### Base Command